 Q. Will I be able move into my halls before my scheduled check-in date?

 A: Students who arrive before the scheduled hall opening dates must find alternative off-campus housing.
-Our Conference Housing program may also be an option, however spaces are very limited at this time.

 Q. I made the initial housing payment of $400.
 How do I check my balance or make additional payments?